 Solana (SOL): Scaling Crypto to the Masses

 Solana (SOL) was created in 2017 with the goal of scaling censorship resistance to support an order of magnitude increase in transaction throughput, at a much lower cost compared to other blockchains like Bitcoin or Ethereum.
-Designed as a decentralized protocol, Solana incorporates an innovative Proof of History (PoH) timing mechanism that is implemented prior to, and facilitates, its Proof of Stake (PoS) protocol structure.
-The result is an ultrafast blockchain capable of processing more than 50,000 transactions per second, with the ability to scale as usage of the protocol grows without relying on layer 2 systems or sharding.
+Designed as a decentralized protocol, Solana incorporates an innovative Proof-of-History (PoH) timing mechanism that is implemented prior to, and facilitates, its Proof-of-Stake (PoS) protocol structure.
+The result is an ultrafast blockchain capable of processing more than 50,000 transactions per second, with the ability to scale as usage of the protocol grows without relying on Layer-2 systems or sharding.

 Native Scalability of the Solana Blockchain

 The scalability problem has plagued many cryptocurrencies since almost day one.
-Blockchain ledgers and decentralized payment networks provide decentralized security to users — but usually the more decentralized security they provide, the longer it can take for new transactions to be verified and added to the blockchain.
+Blockchain ledgers and decentralized payment networks provide decentralized security to users — but usually, the more decentralized security they provide, the longer it can take for new transactions to be verified and added to the blockchain.
 These networks are faced with the challenge of providing ample transaction speed as their user count and transaction volume continues to increase, while still preserving the security and decentralization of the network.

-When all the respective clocks across the decentralized network of nodes are synchronized, transactions take much less time to verify because individual nodes do not have to dedicate so much processing power toward verifying various timestamps.
+When all the respective clocks across the decentralized network are synchronized, transactions take much less time to verify because individual nodes do not have to dedicate so much processing power toward verifying various timestamps.
 This synchronization allows the network to optimize for speed, and as a result, the Solana blockchain is inherently fast and engineered for native scalability — enabling higher energy efficiency and higher security through the low processing power and the tamper-resistant nature of its synchronized timestamps.
 Solana’s efforts to boost transaction speed rely on a semi-centralized structure in which a node leader is elected and all nodes agree to adopt one universal source of time.

 A New Blockchain Architecture: Proof of Stake and Proof of History